Is your child ready for a cell phone? Take this quiz to find out.

 • Log in to your account on the app, select Manage My Subscriptions, and then Cancel Subscription Renewal.

-However, if any services have been redeemed during your subscription period, such as using a credit or identity lock or receiving any personal expense reimbursement, you may not qualify for a refund.
+However, if any services have been redeemed during your subscription period — such as using a credit or identity lock feature or receiving any personal expense reimbursement — you may not qualify for a refund.

 The Bottom Line: Is LifeLock Worth the Price?

 With its decades of experience and a claimed 80 million+ users, Norton LifeLock has an impressive track record.
-But its sky-high prices for identity theft protection may not be worth it for everyone.
+But its sky-high prices for identity theft protection and history of data security incidents may mean it’s not worth it for everyone.

 LifeLock charges some of the highest prices in the industry, and new alternatives like Aura have introduced robust ID theft protection at more affordable prices.

-Get peace of mind with Aura's in-depth identity and three-bureau credit monitoring — plus credit card, credit and savings account and investment account monitoring.
-You’ll also receive malware protection, AI-powered scam and spam blockers, and unrivaled 24/7 support if you happen to become a victim of identity theft.
+Get peace of mind with Aura's in-depth identity and three-bureau credit monitoring — plus credit card, credit and savings account, and investment account monitoring.
+You’ll also receive malware protection, AI-powered scam and spam blockers, and exceptional 24/7 support if you happen to become a victim of identity theft.

 LifeLock isn’t your only option — Try Aura free for 14 days.